 Forms and workflows

 Intranet personalisation can prove particularly powerful when it comes to handling complex workflows and time-intensive forms.

 One example is that from the not-for-profit disability service organisation Northcott.
 Once a Supported Independent Living (SIL) form is submitted within Northcott, it follows a set path and notifies the appropriate people and roles for action along the way.

 If you need to train, induct or develop staff, then eLearning can be entirely personalised.

 For example, STAR Group’s intranet allows staff to work through General Induction, Manual Handling Awareness Training and General Warehouse Induction courses at their own pace, with results and progress available for administrators to view at any point.

 STAR Group’s personalised intranet also makes the most of Elcom’s meta tagging feature to classify projects by section, service, region and status, so that users can easily locate information.

 We’re seeing exciting new changes in the way employees can access personalised IT support and self-service options through the use of artificial intelligence (AI) chatbots such as Talla.
 Users can ask a question, and the bot can pull in highly relevant information based on employee data.

 As one example, a chatbot could help to calculate available annual leave and then trigger a leave request for the appropriate team.
-This type of AI can even analyse employee behaviour or sentiment, and provide recommendations to improve the employee experience.
+This type of AI can even analyse employee behaviour or sentiment, and provide recommendations to improve the digital employee experience.

 How to find the right platform to support personalisation